PanosChatzi/panos-chatz/content/authors/admin/_index.md

   url: "https://phed-sr.auth.gr/en"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include muscle oxygenation and fatigue in health and disease.
+bio: My field of study is in exercise physiology with a focus on quantitative redox biology of exercise.

 interests:
+- Redox biology
+- Sports nutrition
-- Muscle oxygenation
+- Oxygen delivery
 - Muscle fatigue
+- Quantitative methods in exercise biology
 - Rstats

 education: